Advertiser Disclosure

 • “Free” equipment may require a long-term contract

-• Early termination fee may apply if “free” equipment chosen
+• Early termination fee may apply if “free” equipment is chosen

-Why We Chose National Processing For EBT Processing
+Why National Processing Is The Best Choice For "Free" Processing Equipment

 Merchants looking for an honest, affordable payment processor will be well-served by National Processing.
-The company offers extensive pricing disclosures on its website, allowing you to estimate in advance your average processing costs with reasonable accuracy.
-While you can get a “free” terminal as part of your account, we recommend buying it outright.
-Accepting free equipment will require you to agree to a standard three-year contract, although the company only enforces its early termination fee if you drop them to switch to a competing provider.
+The company offers extensive pricing disclosures on its website, allowing you to estimate your average processing costs in advance with reasonable accuracy.
+While you can get a "free" terminal as part of your account, you must agree to a standard three-year contract.
+However, the company only enforces its early termination fee if you switch to a competing provider.
+For many businesses, this will be a worthwhile trade-off.

 Information about EBT payments is available on National Processing’s company blog, but doesn’t include specific pricing details.
 You’ll want to confirm with your sales agent whether a per-transaction fee is required.